Iowa doors swing open for Republicans eyeing White House run

 Scott, one of the many Republicans testing their presidential ambitions, hardly has the state to himself.

-At least a half-dozen GOP presidential prospects are planning Iowa visits this summer, forays that are advertised as promoting candidates and the state Republican organization ahead of the fall midterm elections.
+At least half a dozen GOP presidential prospects are planning Iowa visits this summer, forays that are advertised as promoting candidates and the state Republican organization before the midterm elections.
 But in reality, the trips are about building relationships and learning the political geography in the state scheduled to launch the campaign for the party's 2024 nomination.

 While potential presidential candidates have dipped into Iowa for more than a year, the next round of visits marks a new phase of the ritual.
 With Iowa's June 7 primary out of the way, Republicans eyeing the White House can step up their travel and not worry about stepping into the state's intraparty rivalries.

-“Now that it’s done, it’s full-bore," state GOP Chairman Jeff Kauffman said.
+“Now that it’s done, it’s full-bore," state GOP Chairman Jeff Kauffmann said.
 "It’s unfettered.”

 Beyond Scott, former United Nations Ambassador Nikki Haley is expected to visit late this month, and plans to campaign with as many Iowa congressional Republican candidates as she can in a little more than two days.